Nitrogen: Gas

 Nitrogen is commonly used during sample preparation in chemical analysis.
 It is used to concentrate and reduce the volume of liquid samples.
 Directing a pressurised stream of nitrogen gas perpendicular to the surface of the liquid causes the solvent to evaporate while leaving the solute(s) and un-evaporated solvent behind.

 Nitrogen can be used as a replacement, or in combination with, carbon dioxide to pressurise kegs of some beers, particularly stouts and British ales, due to the smaller bubbles it produces, which makes the dispensed beer smoother and headier.
 A pressure-sensitive nitrogen capsule known commonly as a "widget" allows nitrogen-charged beers to be packaged in cans and bottles.
 Nitrogen tanks are also replacing carbon dioxide as the main power source for paintball guns.
 Nitrogen must be kept at a higher pressure than CO2, making N2 tanks heavier and more expensive.

 Equipment

-Some construction equipment uses pressurized nitrogen gas to help hydraulic system to provide extra power to devices such as hydraulic hammer.
+Some construction equipment uses pressurised nitrogen gas to help hydraulic system to provide extra power to devices such as hydraulic hammer.
 Nitrogen gas, formed from the decomposition of sodium azide, is used for the inflation of airbags.

 Execution

-As nitrogen is an asphyxiant gas, some jurisdictions have considered asphyxiation by inhalation of pure nitrogen as a means of capital punishment (as a substitute for lethal injection).
+As nitrogen is an asphyxiant gas in itself, some jurisdictions have considered asphyxiation by inhalation of pure nitrogen as a means of capital punishment (as a substitute for lethal injection).
+In January 2024, Kenneth Eugene Smith became the first person executed by nitrogen asphyxiation.